moabukar/DevOps-Tooling/README.md

 ## Coming soon - in the works
 - A script that installs all the toolings (ones that can be automated)
+- a script that installs useful VS code extensions?
 - for Windows & Linux
 - Alternative to Docker Desktop??
 Containerd?
 Podman? - Open to suggestions.